ML-Group-SDU/DiffAIL/README.md

 expert demonstration and policy data distributions, facilitating the successful identification of expert-level behaviours that were previously unseen.

 # Dataset
-Since different SOTA methods use different data file formats, to facilitate reproduction of the experimental results, we provide the datasets for all experiments, including Valuedice, CFIL and OPOLO (the file contents are the same, only the suffixes differ).
 All the dataset files are under ./demos.
+Those files have been compressed, you need to decompress them to "./demo"

 # Usage